Photo by forma82 / Shutterstock.com

-Need to unstick, untangle, soften, shine, depilate or de-squeak something?
-Two words: baby oil.
+The next time you need to unstick, untangle, soften, shine, depilate or de-squeak something, try baby oil.

-Following are more than two dozen good uses for baby oil:
+Following are more than two dozen uses for baby oil that could save you money:

 1. Bath oil